11kuu/jpg_email_bot/README.md

-### 📧 Simple CSV Email Bot
+### 📧 Banco do Brasil Graph Email Bot

-This bot sends a CSV file via email using the Gmail API.
-The file contains important company data, such as financial metrics or stock values.
+This bot generates and sends a **JPG image** of a plotted graph related to **Banco do Brasil** data via email using the Gmail API.
+The graph can display financial trends, stock prices, or other relevant metrics.

 **How it works:**

-1. **CSV File**: Reads or generates a CSV with company data.
+1. **Graph Generation** : Plots financial data of Banco do Brasil.
+2. **Image Export** : Saves the graph as a JPG file.
-2. **Email Sending**: Uses the Gmail API to send the file.
+3. **Email Sending** : Uses the Gmail API to send the image.
-3. **Basic Setup**: Works with minimal configuration.
+4. **Minimal Setup** : Requires basic configuration.

-The bot is simple but can be adjusted to include custom data, scheduling, or advanced features if needed. 📩📊
+The bot is simple but can be customized for **different data sources, scheduling, or additional email features** if needed. 📩📊